Aydın Doğan: Biography

-Born in 1936 as a member of a well-known family in Kelkit.
-Doğan went to elementary and secondary school in Kelkit and finished high-school in Erzincan.
-Between 1956 and 1960, he attended Istanbul Economy and Commerce Academy (later to become Marmara University).
+Born in 1936 as a member of a well-known family in Kelkit, Doğan went to elementary and secondary school in Kelkit and finished high school in Erzincan.
+Between 1956 and 1960, he attended Istanbul Economy and Commerce Academy.
 There, he became the Student Community Leader.

-In 1959, he registered his business at the Mecidiyekoy Tax Office and started his professional life trading construction equipment, as well as passenger and other commercial vehicles.
+In 1959, he registered his business at the Mecidiyeköy Tax Office and started his professional life trading construction equipment, as well as passenger and other commercial vehicles.

 Doğan founded his first industrial company in 1974 and joined both the Assembly and the Administrative Board of the Istanbul Chamber of Commerce.
 In the years that followed, he served as a board member in the Union of Chambers and Commodity Exchanges of Turkey.

-Out of a small company with just three employees in 1961, he created one of Turkey's top conglomerates with over 13,000 direct employees and an additional 12,000 employment through companies servicing the businesses of Doğan Holding.
+From a small company with just three employees in 1961, he created one of Turkey's top conglomerates with over 13,000 direct employees and an additional 12,000 employment through companies servicing the businesses of Doğan Holding.

 Doğan Holding became a publisher with the acquisition of the daily newspaper Milliyet in 1979.
-With the addition of the prestigious daily newspaper Hurriyet in 1994, he intensified his presence in the media.
+With the addition of the prestigious daily newspaper Hürriyet in 1994, he increased his presence in the media.
 Between 1986 and 1996, he served as the head of the Association of Turkish Newspaper Publishers.
 In 2004, Doğan became the first elected Turkish Deputy Chairperson of World Association of Newspapers (WAN).

 The Doğan Media Holding he founded incorporates the newspapers Posta, Hürriyet, Radikal, Fanatik and Turkish Daily News, and 21 TV channels in Turkey and abroad.

 Doğan Holding is active in the fields of energy, media, industry, trade and tourism.
 In 2016, Doğan Holding generated a profit of US$310 million and it's the biggest collector of advertising revenue in media in Turkey.

 Doğan Holding is a public company quoted in Istanbul Stock Exchange.
 Its ticker symbol is DOHOL.